Service Agreements with Participants: Provision of NDIS Supports

 Note: This Quality Indicator is not relevant to every provider.

-The service agreement should outline the party responsible and their roles for the following matters:
+The service agreement should outline the parties responsible and their roles for the following matters:

 • The way in which participants’ concerns about the dwelling are communicated and addressed